ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/Project_Monitor_Guideline.md

 ### After the Brainhack Finishes

 1. Guide them towards the demo pitch that will be held at the end of the Brainhack.
-2. Mention to the project members the proceeding possibilities for the Brainhack projects that might lead them to a publication in the future.